sovrynn/ecdo/2-LOCATION-ANALYSIS/middle-east/README.md

 ![israel egypt](img/israel-egypt.jpg "israel egypt")
 ![israel egypt](img/israel-egypt2.jpg "israel egypt")

+## Saint Catherine, Mount Catherine, Egypt 2629m

+Looking at their high southern mountains (Saint Catherine, peak 2629m), the pictures actually look really good.
+The mountains look crumbly and easily eroded by water but I don't see sideways erosion marks like that in Arizona, which is telling because Egypt would be rotating much faster than Arizona.
+Just from the pictures, my gut says this might actually be a safe spot during a flip.

 ## Sulaiman Mountains, Pakistan

 These wave-shaped mountains are apparently made mainly of sedimentary rocks [2].
 They lie downstream from the Tarim Basin which lies north of the Himalayas.